wuyang1002431655/tango_with_django_19/manuscript/chapter2.md

 As Django is a web application framework written in the Python programming language, you will be required to have a working knowledge of Python.

-Pip
----

-Pip is the python package manager.....

 Integrated Development Environment